Softnet-Free/.github/profile/README.md

 The platform implements a number of innovative solutions, such as:
 - Centralized management of user permissions based on the devices' built-in user roles;
-- Device access sharing mechanism;
+- Shared access to devices;
 - Packet-switching technology for relay TCP connections.
 This technology is much more resource efficient than TURN for TCP;
 - Framework for seamless integration of protocols like HTTP, WebSocket, SSH, RTSP, etc., within the IoT/IIoT domain, along with the corresponding software and utilization techniques.
 The integration of the protocols themselves is currently under development.